iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 $E(x)$ is expected value = weighted average

 RV can be of two types:
-- Discreet, fixed values, finite outcome
+- Discreet, fixed values, finite outcome, mutually exclusive events.
 - Continuous, any value in range, data points are approx values.

 Discreet variables PDF: